ever-been/everDoc/src/book/markdown/services.md

 Distributed architecture is the major difference from previous versions of the BEEN framework.

 #### Implementation {#devel.services.taskmanager.implementation}
-The implementation of the Task Manager is heavily dependent on [Hazelcast](#devel.techno.hazelcast) distributed data structures and its semantics, especially the `com.hazelcast.core.IMap`.
+The implementation of the Task Manager is heavily dependent on [Hazelcast](#devel.techno.hazelcast) distributed data structures and its semantics, especially the [com.hazelcast.core.IMap](http://hazelcast.com/TODO).

 #### Workflow {#devel.services.taskmanager.workflow}
 The basic event-based work flow: